- Home

 - When to suggest professional help

-It is not helpful to say, “I know how you feel”.
+It may not be as helpful to say, “I know how you feel.”
 Each person grieves in their own way.
-You cannot know exactly how the bereaved person feels, even if you have been through a similar experience or if you are also grieving.
 Your experiences may give you a better understanding of the person’s situation, but remember that they may not react in the same way as you would or did.
+If you feel you’ve said the wrong thing, acknowledge that you made a mistake.

 Give reassurance where you can, but don’t try to find something positive in the death.
 Avoid saying things like “It was for the best” or “Their suffering is now over”.
 To empathise without suggesting you know exactly how they feel, you could say, “You’re in my thoughts, how are you feeling today?”
 Or you could share a story about the person who died.